mirovarga/litepub/README.md

 Generating: getting-help.html
 ```

-> The draft posts are ignored when building a blog.
+> The draft posts and posts starting with a dot (`.`) are ignored when building
+> a blog.

 LitePub takes the `*.tmpl` files from the `templates` directory, applies them to
 posts stored in the `posts` directory and generates the HTML files to the `www`
 directory.
 It also copies all accompanying files (and directories) from
 the `templates` directory to the `www` directory.

-> The generated HTML file names are created by slugifying the post title (or
+> The generated HTML file names are created by slugifying the post title
-the tag name when generating tag pages) and adding the `html` extension.
-For
+> (or the tag name when generating tag pages) and adding the `html` extension.
-example, a post with the *How I Switched from Java to JavaScript* title is
+> For example, a post with the *How I Switched from Java to JavaScript* title is
-generated to the `how-i-switched-from-java-to-javascript.html` file.
+> generated to the `how-i-switched-from-java-to-javascript.html` file.

 #### The **build** Command Reference